 - Long stay entry visa (MVV) and residence permit (VVR) cost €275.

-We strongly recommend that you use the online payment tool in VUnet to transfer the visa fee.
-Please note that it may take a few days before the tool is activated in your VUnet after you have started the residence permit procedure.
-In case you wish to transfer the fee the old-fashioned way, the bank details are as follows:
+We strongly recommend that you use the online payment tool in VUweb to transfer the visa fee.
+Please note that it may take a few days before the tool is activated in your VUnet account after you have started the residence permit procedure.
+In case you wish to transfer the fee through bank transfer, the bank details are as follows:

 ||Vrije Universiteit Amsterdam